Burundi: Baby Born Dead, Mother in Coma Due to Doctor's Absence, Nurses Claim

-A mother who had gone into coma had a stillborn because the doctor who was expected to be on duty on Wednesday night was, say the nurses unions at the unique University Hospital of Burundi.
+A mother who had gone into coma had a stillborn because the doctor who was expected to be on duty on Wednesday night was ABSENT, say the nurses unions at the unique University Hospital of Burundi.

 A mother fell into coma and gave birth to a dead baby at the University Hospital of Kamenge (CHUK) due to a doctor's negligence according to nurses unions at the hospital.